kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ##### Integration tests

 - Usage of `service.kubernetes.io/endpoint-controller-name` on services
-    * A service is created with the label and the service has then no endpoints neither endpointslices.
-Then service is updated removing the label and the service has now endpoints and endpointslices.
+    * With the feature gate enable, a service is created with the label and the service has then no Endpoints neither EndpointSlices.
+Then service is updated removing the label and the service has now Endpoints and EndpointSlices.
-    * A service is created without the label, the service has endpoints and endpointslices.
-Then service is updated with the label and the service has no longer any endpoints nor endpointslices.
+    * With the feature gate enable, a service is created without the label, the service has Endpoints and EndpointSlices.
+Then service is updated with the label and the service has no longer any Endpoints nor EndpointSlices.
+    * With the feature gate disabled, a service is created with the label and the service has EndpointSlices as it would have had without the label.

 ##### e2e tests

-TDB
+- Usage of `service.kubernetes.io/endpoint-controller-name` on services
+    * A service is created with the label, an EndpointSlice is manually created with an endpoint (simulating an external controller).
+The test verifies the service is reachable.

 ### Graduation Criteria